 A full 48 hours in Venice is just enough time to see the highlights and a few hidden gems.
 For perspective: we arrived in Venice around 10am on day one, and left at the same time on day three.
 While we didn’t do much the morning of our departure (aside from take a ton of hazy sunrise photos), spending two nights in Venice allowed us to see the city at a relaxed pace.

 Spending an extra day in Venice wouldn’t hurt, though.
 I would have loved to take a day trip to Murano and Burano if we had more time!
+Plus, I believe Italy is a country best enjoyed at a relaxed pace.

 Where to stay in Venice